Ex-Light & Wonder Exec Says Company Asked Him to Alter Financial Reports

 The court document indicates Damchinsky approached Amormino on July 9 about potentially changing the budget file to perhaps bolster the appearance of Light & Wonder’s financials.
 The plaintiff didn’t oblige, warning Damchinsky that such action could run afoul of the Sarbanes-Oxley Act.

 Colloquially known as “SOX,” that bill was signed into law in 2002 following the collapse of Enron.
 It’s aimed at shoring up transparency at publicly traded firms and safeguarding against financial fraud.
-The legal filing also noted that Amormino notified head of accounting Vickie Huber and office manager Melissa Sly about Damchinsky’s demands, but he followed up with a similar request of Amormino on July 31.
+The legal filing also noted that Amormino notified head of accounting Vickie Huber and office manager Melissa Sly about Damchinsky’s demands, and followed up with a similar request of Amormino on July 31.

 Light & Wonder Fighting Back

-The company also contended that it didn’t even know about Amormino’s OSHA complaint until two days after he was fired, adding that OSHA complaints aren’t covered by Michigan whistleblower laws because the administration doesn’t qualify as a public entity under the language of the state’s laws.
+The company also contends that it didn’t even know about Amormino’s OSHA complaint until two days after he was fired, adding that OSHA complaints aren’t covered by Michigan whistleblower laws because the administration doesn’t qualify as a public entity under the language of the state’s laws.

 Related News Articles